Adelaide Brighton Cement

 Stack particulate management plan

-The EPA requires ABC to implement an EPA-approved stack particulate management plan (SPMP) to minimise the offsite risks of stack particulate emissions.
+The EPA requires Adbri to implement an EPA-approved stack particulate management plan (SPMP) to minimise the offsite risks of stack particulate emissions.
 The SPMP focuses on continuous monitoring of particulate emissions, and trigger and response strategies to prevent high-level emissions.

 Stack testing